BryanHogan/bryanhogan/src/content/drafts/south-korea-travel-guide.md

 During winter:
 1. **Ski.** Korea has multiple ski resorts, although not as large as the ones I was used to they were still fun.
-2. **Christmas markets.** Although Christmas is not that important in Korea it's still celebrated a bit as a couple's day, you can find Christmas decorations all over the place and some small European style Christmas markets are also there if you look for them.
+2. **Christmas theming.** Although Christmas is not that important in Korea it's still celebrated a bit as a couple's day, you can find Christmas decorations all over the place and some small European style Christmas markets are also there if you look for them.
 Some malls also turn into small christmas themed villages.

 ## Partying, drinking and clubbing in Seoul
 Seoul is great if you love drinking and partying.
 Because Seoul is so large you have many different options on where to go for a night out.